 I spent the whole plane journey in a state of almost frantic anxiety, puzzlement and grief, and when I reached Heathrow decided to get a hugely expensive taxi to my flat in Clapham through the dark afternoon, so that I could reach the comfort of my home as soon as possible.

-Regular readers of my blog will remember that I once had four men in my life whom I thought were close friends.
-My mentions of them in this blog go back to the very first post I wrote, and indeed these days they move like jagged ghosts through my mind, except for Bill Hicks, with whom I am still friendly.
+Regular readers of my blog will remember that I once had four male friends in my life whom I thought were close.
+Mentions of them in this blog go back to the very first post I wrote, and indeed these days they move like jagged ghosts through my mind, except for Bill Hicks, with whom I am still friendly.
 The first of these to come into the present story is the most ambiguous, the most impressive, and the most evil of the four, Mark Casserley.
 He was the one on whom I depended the most.

 Mark had come to me one dark night.
 It was towards the Christmas of 1989.
 He attended a writers' group of which I had long been a member, made up mainly of elderly people whom I had thought were my friends, but from whose company I was eventually to be thrown out, with him conniving.
 He seemed most sympathetic and civilised at this first meeting.
 His mother had recently died, he had had to move out of his father's house, he was living as a lodger in the house of an unsympathetic man in Putney, and he had come to us for Christmas comfort.
 Or so it seemed.